mohanson/pybtc/README.md

 # 0x039d1b0fe969d33341a7db9ddd236f632d6851292200603abc5a6c7738bf3079
 ```

-You can implement the utxo searcher yourself so you don't have to rely on the bitcoin core wallet.
+You can implement the UTXO searcher yourself to avoid relying on the Bitcoin Core wallet.
 Reference: [btc.wallet.Searcher](btc/wallet.py)

 ## Test

-The testing of this project depends on regtest.
-You can use the following steps to build the regtest node.
+The testing of this project relies on regtest.
+You can set up the regtest node using the following steps:

 ```sh
 $ wget https://bitcoincore.org/bin/bitcoin-core-27.0/bitcoin-27.0-x86_64-linux-gnu.tar.gz